agakshat/spacefortress/README.md

 ```bash
 python evaluate.py --env-name youturn --load-dir <specify trained model file>
 ```
-Again, to evalute a model with feedforward architecture, add the `--feedforward` flag to the run command.
+To evaluate a model with feedforward architecture, add the `--feedforward` flag to the run command.
 Similarly, add `--render` to see the agent playing the game.

 ### Rainbow
 In the `rl/rainbow` folder, run